romnn/microgpusim/WIP.md

   - refactor interconn to couple has buffer and push using a single explicit lock
   - refactor to get rid of global config but use per component configs
   - use traits for common components
-  - try using native threads and barriers for core simulation
   - record mem fetch latency
   - add a few more stats
   - plot statistics